AURA

 Current create note:

-• auramaxx create <name> opens the starter prompt
+• auramaxx create with no name opens the create prompt

 • auramaxx create <name> --template ... accepts the shipped template catalog